 E.L.
 Senn began acquiring newspapers in mining areas and he sent Carrie to run them.
 In 1911, at the age of 41, Carrie arrived in the mining town of Keystone, South Dakota, where she managed the Keystone Recorder and worked for the Hill City Star.
 She would spend 35 years in this town until she eventually passed away on June 12, 1946, at the age of 76.

 Carrie Ingalls, the lesser-known Ingalls sister, lived a rich and full life and was a strong, independent pioneer in her own right.
-To celebrate her life, the Keystone Historical Museum hosted an event in honor of her birthday on August 3, 2015, complete with cake, lemonade, crafts mirroring those of 1899, and a fun and festive costume contest featuring clothing worn in the late 1800s and early 1900s.
+To celebrate her life, the Keystone Historical Museum hosts an event in honor of her birthday, complete with cake, lemonade, crafts mirroring those of 1899, and a fun and festive costume contest featuring clothing worn in the late 1800s and early 1900s.

 References and Additional Resources: